One of the main uses for an android Tablet or phone is for taking photos.

 In addition we look at how to ensure that they don’t use all of your storage space, but at the same time they are easily accessible.

-The easiest way of transferring files from Android to or from your Windows PC is to use a USB cable.
+The easiest way of transferring files from Android to or from your Windows PC or laptop is to use a USB cable.